HarperDB/documentation/docs/applications/caching.md

 * `delete` - This indicates that the record has been deleted.
 * `message` - This indicates a message is being passed through the record.
 The record value has not changed, but this is used for [publish/subscribe messaging](../real-time/).
 * `transaction` - This indicates that there are multiple writes that should be treated as a single atomic transaction.
 These writes should be included as an array of data notification events in the `writes` property.

+And the following properties can be defined on event objects:
+* `type`: The event type as described above.
+* `id`: The primary key of the record that updated
+* `value`: The new value of the record that updated (for put and message)
+* `writes`: An array of event properties that are part of a transaction (used in conjunction with the transaction event type).
+* `table`: The name of the table with the record that was updated.
+This can be used with events within a transaction to specify events across multiple tables.
+* `timestamp`: The timestamp of when the data change occurred

 With an active external data source with a `subscribe` method, the data source will proactively notify the cache, ensuring a fresh and efficient active cache.
 Note that with an active data source, we still use the `sourcedFrom` method to register the source for a caching table, and the table will automatically detect and call the subscribe method on the data source.